Master of Science in Computational Engineering

 Can I take courses in Svalbard as part of the degree?

-Yes, as a student with us, we recommend that you take courses at the University Center on Svalbard (UNIS) as part of your degree in Computational Engineering.
-UNIS has available courses in both the spring semester, the autumn semester and the summer course.
+Yes, we recommend that you take courses at the University Center on Svalbard (UNIS) as part of your degree in Computational Engineering.
+UNIS has available courses in both the spring semester, the autumn semester, and summer courses.
 Feel free to contact UNIS contact Karina Sanni: karina.sanni@uis.no or check UNIS's website for more information.

 Contact